ClaireDons/ClaireDons.github.io/bisicles.md

 To get Chombo you need an [ANAG repository account](https://anag-repo.lbl.gov/).
 You need to choose a username and password, that will be asked when you check out the source code.
 (You might want to write it down if you may need to compile BISICLES more than once and keep forgetting like I do.
 That being said, you can just make a new account).

-* Create a new directory where you BISICLES to live, e.g.:
+* Create a new directory for BISICLES to live in, e.g.:

   `mkdir -p [/path/to/bisicles]`